Spitting up is very common in babies, as you probably know if you’re a parent to a little one. And most of the time, it’s not a big problem.

 Refluxed stomach contents have a shorter distance to travel if the esophagus is shorter than normal.
 And if the esophagus is narrower than normal, the lining might more easily become irritated.

-Changing the foods your infant eats may help reduce the chances of acid reflux.
-And if you breast-feed, making changes to your diet might help your infant.
+Changing the foods baby eats may help reduce the chances of acid reflux.
+And if you breastfeed, making changes to your diet might help your baby.

 A hiatal hernia is a condition in which part of the stomach sticks through an opening in the diaphragm.
 A small hiatal hernia doesn’t cause problems, but a larger one can cause acid reflux and heartburn.

 Hiatal hernias are very common, especially in people over the age of 50, but they are rare in infants.
 However, the causes are unknown.

 A hiatal hernia in children is usually congenital (present at birth) and may cause gastric acid to reflux from the stomach into the esophagus.